ealang/led-ir-relay/README.md

-# kvm-switch-controller
+# led-ir-relay

 ## Overview

-This repo contains plans for a somewhat generic device that keeps multiple video switches in sync with a master switch.
+This repo contains plans for a device that replays pre-captured IR sequences depending on which of 2 light sensors is receiving more light.

-The controlled video switches must be IR controllable (with a 3.5 mm IR receiver port).
-The device uses light sensors to monitor the active port on the master switch, and then plays back pre-captured fake "IR" signals to the controlled switches.

-I am using this to optimize a dual-monitor Mac + PC KVM setup (multi-port KVM options are limited and no DisplayPort chaining support on Mac).
+I am using this to keep two separate HDMI switches in sync with a KVM switch.
+I.e. monitor the LEDs on the KVM switch and replay IR to the HDMI switches.

-## Source Code Note
+## Source Code Notes

 The code is for an ATmega328P (8-bit AVR microcontroller).
+Compile with avr-gcc (see Makefile) or AVR Studio.

-As an experiment I implemented a basic cooperative thread scheduler, with a few thread-aware building blocks (mutexes, time, input).
+The control flow is unusual.
+For the sake of novelty, I implemented a basic cooperative thread scheduler, with a few thread-aware apis (mutexes, timers, input).

-Atmel Studio is required to build.

 ```
 # Set to 8Mhz
 avrdude -c usbtiny -p atmega328p -U lfuse:w:0xE2:m
 # Flash & load eeprom backup
 avrdude -c usbtiny -p atmega328p -U flash:w:kvm-controller.hex -U eeprom:w:eeprom.hex

+# Preserve EEPROM during chip erase (optional):
+avrdude -c usbtiny -p atmega328p -U hfuse:w:0xD1:m
+# 5V brown-out detection (optional):
+avrdude -c usbtiny -p atmega328p -U efuse:w:0xFB:m
 ```

 ## Schematic

 ```
-[PC0] -- [1kΩ] -- [Port 1 LED]
+[PC0] -- [1kΩ] -- [Port 1 Status LED]
-[PC1] -- [1kΩ] -- [Port 2 LED]
+[PC1] -- [1kΩ] -- [Port 2 Status LED]
 [PC2] -- [1kΩ] -- [Status LED]
 [PB1] -- [1kΩ] -- [IR in mirror LED]